bulrog/cistev2-app/README.md

 # ciste 2.0

+## What is it?

+An open-source android application to create/play on your mobile treasure hunts where people have to find checkpoints in the real world and solve puzzles.

+If you look for high-res graphics, amazing soundtracks, videos, animations... you can turn around but if you want to unleash your creativity without coding skills then you came to the right place!

-This project allows to build the ciste 2.0 application.
-This was built with anrdoid studio 4.2.1 and tested on a samsung s7, a71 and a redmi 9.
+If you want to add new capabilities to this game just clone this repo.
+It allows to build the ciste 2.0 application.

+This was built with android studio 4.2.1 and tested on a samsung s7, a71 and a redmi 9 (as of March 2022).
-# How to use openCV 4 in android sdk

-Based on this article: https://learnopencv.com/image-classification-with-opencv-for-android/

-Made a new project with an empty activity

-Download openCV4Android: https://opencv.org/releases/ (version 4.5.2)

-Then import is as a module (File-> New-> Import module and name it openCV) Then open the build.gradle of openCV and change:

-    apply plugin: 'com.android.application'

-To:

-    apply plugin: 'com.android.library'

-Also comment the 'applicationId' line of openCV so it is not seen as an app.

-Then in project structure, choose the dependencies tab and add openCV as a module dependency to the app.
+## developer area

+### Android ndk requirements

 To build you need then to install NDK (AndroidStudio-> preferences-> android SDK-> SDK tools-> NDK side by side) (1GB download starts)